JasonP670/find-your-hat/README.md

 You will not be allowed to move off the board.

 * Note: The holes are randomly generated, there's a chance the game in un-winnable.

+### Things I learned:
+- How to get input from the player.
+- Classes, this whole game is made in a class.
+- Really solidified my understanding of JavaScript.

+### Things that can be updated.
+- Improve the number of holes that are generated.
+- Make sure that holes are placed so that the game is always winnable.
+- After a certain number of moves, more holes start appearing.
+- Terminal doesn't reprint after each move, rather gets refreshed.